Travel Approval (ITRAAC)

 - the political and physical conditions in the site country;

-- geographic location of the activity and its relation to the threat addressed by the travel warning;
+- geographic location of the activity and its relation to the threat addressed by the travel advisory;

 - steps taken to minimize the threat;